sashaSVNT/rsschool-cv/cv.md

 * Email: sasha29527@gmail.com
 * Telegram: @Olwpw
 * GitHub: sashaSVNT
-* Discord: Sanya#1020
+* Discord: sanyaolwpw
 ## About me
-I am studying industrial electronics, but I want to pursue a career in web development.
+I have a higher education in the field of radio electronics.
 My goal is to become a frontend/full-stack developer and grow in this field.
 ## Skills
 * HTML
 * CSS
 * JS
-* React(In progress)
+* React
+* Salesforce(Lightning Web Components, Apex)
 ## Code example
 In this kata you will create a function that takes a list of non-negative integers and strings and returns a new list with the strings filtered out.